brainstormforce/wp-spectra/README.md

 ## Changelog ##

 ### x.x.x ###
+* Feature: What's New - Ability to see the new updates for Spectra in the form of a feed under the Dashboard.
 * Improvement: Separator - Added block Margin and Padding settings.

 ### 2.13.8 - Tuesday, 25th June 2024 ###